tomkelly-mskcc/Replication-Dynamics/README.md

 The DNA polymerase usage data are from Daigaku Y, et al. (2015) A global profile of replicative polymerase usage.
 Nat Struct Mol Biol 22(3):192-198.

+Rif1 sites are from Hayano M, et al. (2012) Rif1 is a global regulator of timing of replication origin firing in fission yeast.
+Genes Dev 26(2):137-150.

 The DNA seqeunce and annotation of *S. pombe* chromosome II is from GENBANK.

 ## Parameter Scanning